mukuljava/Standard-Cell-design-and-characterization-of-Inverter-in-OpenLane/README.md

 ### Placement

-Placement of the cells on floorplan rows aligned with the sites is called as placement.
-It is usually done in two steps : Detailed and GLobal.
+- Placement of the cells on floorplan rows aligned with the sites is called as placement.
+It is usually done in two steps : Detailed and Global.

+- Detailed placement is done to legalize the global placement.

+### Clock Tree Synthesis

+-